Kosakenland: Establishment of Kosakenland and local reprisals (July 1944 - October 1944)

 Having defeated the Republic of Carnia, the Nazi-aligned Cossacks and Caucasians started to build what they called the "Kosakenland in Norditalien," which had been promised by the Germans.

 The first action by the occupiers upon having the full control of the Carnia region was a campaign of reprisal on the population due to their collaboration with the Republic of Carnia, leading to mass indiscriminate killings, rapes and occupation of civilian houses starting from August 1944 up to October 1944.
-One of the most infamous events during such acts of reprisals occured on 9 October 1944, when a catholic priest who lived in Tolmezzo, Don Giuseppe Treppo, was killed by the Cossacks after attempting to defend women and girls from being raped by them.
-The killing caused a diplomatic crisis between the Archdiocese of Udine and the Operational Zone of the Adriatic Litoral aswell as the Cossack command.
+One of the most infamous events during such acts of reprisals occurred on 9 October 1944, when a Catholic priest who lived in Tolmezzo, Don Giuseppe Treppo, was killed by the Cossacks after attempting to defend women and girls from being raped by them.
+The killing caused a diplomatic crisis between the Archdiocese of Udine and the Operational Zone of the Adriatic Litoral as well as the Cossack command.
 By the end of the first wave of reprisals, 62 women were sexually assaulted.

-By October 1944, the Cossacks, the Caucasian and German troops had managed to solidify their control over Carnia, and the Cossacks started to deport the local Italian and Friulian population living in Alesso, Bordano, Forni Altrovi and in most areas of Trasaghis in order to settle them with Cossacks and Caucasians.
-The only remaining active partisan forces at the time were the Brigate Garibaldi and the 1st division of the Stalin Batallion.
-The Stalin Batallion was formed by Georgian settlers who had been brought to Carnia by the Germans, who, however, opposed Germany, their reprisals against the local population and the discrimination of Georgians in Kosakenland.
+By October 1944, the Cossacks, the Caucasian and German troops had managed to solidify their control over Carnia, and the Cossacks started to deport the local Italian and Friulian population living in Alesso, Bordano, Forni Avoltri and in most areas of Trasaghis in order to settle them with Cossacks and Caucasians.
+The only remaining active partisan forces at the time were the Brigate Garibaldi and the 1st division of the Stalin Battalion.
+The Stalin Battalion was formed by Georgian settlers who had been brought to Carnia by the Germans, who, however, opposed Germany, their reprisals against the local population and the discrimination of Georgians in Kosakenland.

-The Domanov government (November 1944- February 1945)
+The Domanov government (November 1944 - February 1945)

 Sultan Klych-Girey was put in charge of the areas settled by Circassians and other Caucasian ethnic groups, specifically northern Kosakenland.
-Whilst the southern part, settled by the Cossacks, was under the rule of Timofey Domanov and then Pyotr Krasnov.
+Whilst the southern part, settled by the Cossacks, was under the rule of Timofey Domanov who was later joined by Pyotr Krasnov, the head of the collaborationist Main Administration of Cossack Forces.